What keywords on Google are searched the most?

 We know branded terms like “Gmail” and “Craigslist” are frequently searched, and are a common point of reference for users.
 But what about non-brands?
 What about true keywords that, undoubtedly, are the aim of many traffic-thirsty SEOs across the world?

 This was the question we wondered earlier this month.
-With help from the team at the great keyword research tool SEMRush, we were able to get it answered.
+With help from the team at the great keyword research tool Ahrefs, we were able to get it answered.

 The below visualization is a list of the 100 most searched for non-branded keywords on Google, in the United States region.